steffenfritz/FileTrove/README.md

 * hash sums (md5, sha1, sha256, sha512 and blake2b-512)
 * the entropy of each file (up to 1GB)

-and it extracts some EXIF metadata and you can add your own DublinCore metadata to scans.
+and it extracts some EXIF metadata and you can add your own [DublinCore Elements](https://www.dublincore.org/specifications/dublin-core/usageguide/elements/) metadata to scans.

 FileTrove also checks if the file is in the NSRL (https://www.nist.gov/itl/ssd/software-quality-group/national-software-reference-library-nsrl).